balexand/shopql/README.md

 ## Retrying failed requests

 This library supports retrying failed requests.
-The default settings are safe regardless of whether or not your request is idempotent.
+The default settings are safe regardless of whether or not your query is idempotent.
 See [`ShopQL.query/3`](https://hexdocs.pm/shopql/ShopQL.html#query/3) for details.

 ## Request throttling